trebor/soul-bound/rfc.md

 ## **4.1 ChallengeRequest**

 * **Sender:** Sponsor → Candidate
-* **Purpose:** Kick off a fresh in‑person verification session and bind the exchange to a unique session.
+* **Purpose:** Kick off a fresh in-person verification session and bind the exchange to a unique session.
 * **Fields:**
   * `type`: `"ChallengeRequest"`
   * `sponsorPubKey`: Public key of the Sponsor